Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 * Bed 1 also known as Three Sisters, according to some research I did, Sunflower, Corn, and Squash complement each other and meet each other needs and sunflower is planted to keep birds away from the corn.
-Note:[ Four Sisters design](https://asburyseminary.edu/students/formation/community-formation/creation-care/plot-designs/four-sisters/) can include beans too.
+Note: For[ Four Sisters design](https://asburyseminary.edu/students/formation/community-formation/creation-care/plot-designs/four-sisters/) can include beans too.
+I've also managed to incorporate strawberries to make the most out of the space and for the short period.
-* Bed 4 also known as Brassicas, I've heard that veggies that belong to the brassica or cabbage family should be grown together since they do well together.
+* I've heard that veggies that belong to the brassica or cabbage family should be grown together since they do well together, so Bed 4 is all about Brassicas!
 * Incorporated Nasturtium and Marigold into each bed, not only do they add aesthetics but a natural pest control for aphids, beetles, and whitefly.
 * Managed to interplant herbs to each bed based on the benefits: apparently, basil protects tomatoes from pests and taste better when they grow together.
 Dill will help cucumbers by attracting predatory insects.
 * Reserved an area for the flower border, to grow some bee-friendly flowers to attract pollinators for better pollination and crop yield: A key element to a veggie garden.
 In addition, bees are losing their habitat so another great way and another reason to add a flower border to your veggie patch.
 We also bought a bee and insect house to provide them with shelter.